foollbar/Ponga/README.md

 stack exec visualize
 ```

-you can observe the play of generated genes.
+you can observe the play of the generated genes.

 ## Play